-Campaigners tend to try to build support by using messages that focus on the harm they are fighting (like restrictions on protests, the introduction of bureaucratic burdens for NGOs, restrictions on funding opportunities or smear attacks) and then talking about the appropriate legal or policy solution (for example, changing the relevant law, policy or institutional structures).
+Campaigners tend to try to build support by using messages that focus on the harm they are fighting (like restrictions on protests, funding cuts, harassment through abusive administrative procedures, SLAPPs or smear attacks) and then talking about the appropriate legal or policy solution (for example, changing the relevant law, policy or institutional structures).

-Messages that contain only one or both these ingredients tend not to be effective at persuading audiences outside your supporters.
-This isn't to say that information about the harm and the solution don't belong in the message.
+Messages that contain only one or both of these ingredients tend not to be effective at persuading audiences outside your supporters.
+This isn't to say that information about the harm and the solution doesn't belong in the message.
 Rather, the problem is that there are other elements missing.
 These include not giving the audience a (good enough) reason to care about the cause being advanced - whether that's civic space in general or the specific topics advocacy NGOs work on - not explaining why the harm is happening, and not giving the audience a vision to inspire them.